USS LST-869

 USS LST-869 was an LST-542-class tank landing ship in the United States Navy.
 Like many of her class, she was not named and is properly referred to by her hull designation.

 LST-869 was laid down on 27 October 1944 at Jeffersonville, Indiana, by the Jeffersonville Boat & Machinery Co.; launched on 11 December 1944; sponsored by Mrs. Janie G. Ray; and commissioned on 6 January 1945.

 Service history

 LST-869 apparently did not see combat service during World War II.

 Following World War II, LST-869 performed occupation duty in the Far East and saw service in China until mid-April 1946.
 She returned to the United States and was decommissioned on 31 July 1946 and struck from the Navy list on 28 August that same year.

-On 26 December 1947, the ship was sold to Pablo N. Ferrari & Co. for operation, and was transferred to Argentina.
+On 26 December 1947, the ship was sold to Pablo N. Ferrari & Co. for operation, and was transferred to Pablo N. Ferrari & Co. of Argentina as MV Doña Michaela.

-In Argentine service, LST-869 was renamed Doña Michaela.
-She was retired in 1963.
+The ship returned to naval service, this time for Argentina, as ARA BDT No.8 in 1952 when sold to the navy for use as a collier.
+During this period of her career, she suffered hull damage during low tide at Rio Gallegos dock while loaded with 3,000 tons of coal in November 1955.
+After emergency repairs, she continued carrying coal from Argentinian mines until she was retired in 1963.
+She was then sold back into civilian service on 14 January 1965 and converted to a sand dredge with the name MV Rio Turbio, and worked in the Paraná River.
+On 12 May 2012, she was rammed accidentally by the tugboat Ava Payagua, which was pushing two barges through a turn in the river.
+The collision caused Rio Turbio to capsize and sink, with only her propellers visible above the surface.
+Of the 14-man crew, half survived.
+The ship was refloated and towed to the RIOPAL shipyard, repaired, and returned to service; Rio Turbio remains active in the Paraná River as of September 2023.